Thursday, August 25, 2011

 Auto-update

 Whenever the JavaScript file with a node.js application changes (as a result of a new deployment), the iismodule will gracefully upgrade to the new version.
 All node.exe processes running the previous version of the application that are still processing requests are allowed to gracefully finish processing in a configurable time frame (gracefulShutdownTimeout setting).
 All new requests that arrive after the JavaScript file has been updated are dispatched to a new node.exe process that runs the new version of the application.
+The watchedFiles setting specifies the list of files iisnode will be watching for changes.

 Changes in the JavaScript file are detected regardless if the file resides on a local file system or a UNC share, but the underlying mechanisms are different.
 In case of a local file system, an OS level directory watching mechanism is used which provides low latency, asynchronous notifications about file changes.
 In case of files residing on a UNC share, file timestamps are periodically polled for changes with a configurable interval (uncFileChangesPollingInterval setting).